 Monitoring in this threshold region indicates a downward trend in groundwater levels.
+However, much of this downward trend is due to hydrologic variability and may be recovered in the future.
+Therefore, MTs have been set to allow for greater flexibility as compared to other regions.
 The MT for wells in this region intends to protect domestic, private, public and environmental uses of the groundwater by allowing for managed extraction in areas that have beneficial uses and protecting those with at risk infrastructure.